 - Using a large spatula, transfer the pieces of meat to a cutting board.

 - Use 2 forks to shred the pork completely, discarding any fat and bones.

-- Portion out the meat into plastic storage bags or tupperware for future use.
-Meat can be stored in fridge for 3-4 days, or in freezer for a month.
+- Portion the meat into plastic storage bags or Tupperware for future use.
+Meat can be stored in the fridge for 3-4 days, or in the freezer for a month.